 Dr. Poonam Desai, a dual board certified physician in lifestyle medicine and emergency medicine, based in New York (USA), recommends taking cold showers regularly to stay young and healthy, according to the Express .

-Speaking to her nearly 200,000 followers on Instagram, Dr Poonam Desai shared a video about the benefits of cold showers.
+Speaking to her nearly 200,000 followers on Instagram, Dr. Poonam Desai shared a video about the benefits of cold showers.

 Cold showers can reduce stress levels, reduce inflammation, and even improve sleep.

-Cold showers can boost collagen, reduce wrinkles, reduce stress levels, reduce inflammation, and even improve sleep, the doctor said.
+Cold showers can boost collagen, help reduce wrinkles, reduce stress levels, reduce inflammation, and even improve sleep, the doctor said.

 Dr. Poonam recommends taking cold showers for 11 minutes a week, divided into 2-3 minute sessions.